Timelike Hilbert and Funk geometries: The timelike Euclidean Funk geometry

-\begin{proposition} A timelike Funk metric $F$ defined on a set $\Omega_\leq $ associated to a convex hypersurface $K$ in $\mathbb{R}^n$ satisfies the following properties: \begin{enumerate} \item The Euclidean segments in $\Omega$ that are of the form $[p,q]$ where $p<q$ are $F$-geodesics. \item Any Euclidean line $[p,b)$ from a point $p$ in $\Omega$ to a point $b$ in $\partial K$, equipped with the metric induced from the timelike Funk metric, is isometric to a Euclidean ray. \item The Euclidean segments in (\ref{eucl1}) are the unique $F$-geodesic segments if and only if the convex set $I$ is strictly convex. \end{enumerate} \end{proposition} The proof is the same as that of the equivalence between (1) and (2) in Corollary 8.7 of \cite{PT1}, up to reversing some of the inequalities (i.e. replacing the triangle inequality by the time inequality).
+\begin{proposition} A timelike Funk geometry $F$ defined on a set $\Omega_\leq $ associated with a convex hypersurface $K$ in $\mathbb{R}^n$ satisfies the following properties: \begin{enumerate} \item The Euclidean segments in $\Omega$ that are of the form $[p,q]$, where $p<q$ are in $\Omega$, are $F$-geodesics. \item Let $p\in \Omega$ and $b\in K(p)$.
+Then the semi-open Euclidean segment $[p,b[$ from $p$ to $b$, equipped with the metric induced from the timelike Funk distance, is isometric to a Euclidean ray. \item The Euclidean segments in (\ref{eucl1}) are the unique $F$-geodesic segments if and only if the convex set $I$ is strictly convex. \end{enumerate} \end{proposition} The proof is the same as that of the equivalence between (1) and (2) in Corollary 8.7 of \cite{PT1}, up to reversing some of the inequalities (i.e. replacing the triangle inequality by the time inequality), therefore we do not include it here.